input-output-hk/cardano-sl/docs/us.md

 #### Protocol version checks

 * _Protocol version following check_: protocol version from proposal can follow last adopted protocol version.
 The following rules regarding major and minor versions take place:
   * The proposed major version must be equal to or greater by `1` last adopted one.
   * If the proposed major version is greater than last adopted one by `1`, then minor version must be `0`.
   * If the proposed major version is equal to the last adopted one, then minor version can be either same as the last adopted one or greater by `1`.

   Also the following rules regarding alternative versions take place (assuming checks above passed):
   * If `(Major, Minor)` of proposed version is equal to `(Major, Minor)` of last adopted version, then alternative version must be equal to alternative version of last adopted version.
   * Otherwise `(Major, Minor)` of proposed version is lexicographically greater than `(Major, Minor)` of last adopted version and in this case other proposed block versions with same `(Major, Minor)` are considered (let's call this set `X`):
     * If `X` is empty, given alternative version must be `0`.
     * Otherwise it must be in `X` or greater than maximum from `X` by `1`.

 * _BlockVersionModifier consistenty check_: `BlockVersionModifier` from proposal is consistent
 with `BlockVersionData` for adopted protocol version or with `BlockVersionModifier` from _competing_ proposals.
 There are three cases to check:
   * Block version from proposal is equal to adopted version.
     In this case each field of `BlockVersionModifier` from proposal must be either `Nothing` or `Just` with the same value from `BlockVersionData` of last adopted version.
   * Block version from proposal is equal to one from another proposal.
     `BlockVersionModifier`s from them must be the same.
      If several proposals with the same block version exist, then all `BlockVersionModifier` must be equal.
   * Block version from proposal is new one.
     In this case we must check `BlockVersionModifier` from the proposal is consistent with adopted `BlockVersionData`.
     The following checks take place:
     * script version from proposal must be equal to or greater by `1` adopted one.
     * max block size from proposal is at most two times greater than adopted one.
     * unlock stake epoch must not be changed if boostrap era is over

 ### Votes verification

+For each vote the following checks must be performed:

+* _Existence proposal check_: check that proposal with such proposal id exists.

+* _Active proposal check_: check that proposal is still active.

+* _Revote check_: check that a stakeholder doesn't revote twice or send the same decision twice.
+  It's allowed for any stakeholder to vote no more than one time and also change his decision to opposite no more than one time.